 Gain foundational knowledge in the art of productively coordinating people and resources.

-Your bachelor's degree in management from Webster University will provide you with knowledge on economic activity and growth, determination of income, output, inflation, aggregate demand and supply, money and banking, monetary and fiscal policies, and international economic issues.
-You'll learn about the relationship between management and employees, how to motivate top employee performance, hiring procedures, and labor-management relations.
-You'll even study business law including contracts and laws affecting sales, warranties, and consumer protection.
+A bachelor's degree in management from Webster University will provide you with knowledge on economic activity and growth, determination of income, output, inflation, aggregate demand and supply, money and banking, monetary and fiscal policies and international economic issues.
+You'll learn about the relationship between management and employees, how to motivate top employee performance, hiring procedures and labor-management relations.
+You'll even study business law, including contracts and laws affecting sales, warranties and consumer protection.

 Webster Athens offers three different emphasis areas within the BA in Management: human resources management, international business and marketing.